Subtitles and Transcript

-0:16 In the 1980s in the communist Eastern Germany, if you owned a typewriter, you had to register it with the government.
+0:16 In the 1980s, in communist Eastern Germany, if you owned a typewriter, you had to register it with the government.
 You had to register a sample sheet of text out of the typewriter.
-And this was done so the government could track where text was coming from.
+And this was done so the government could track where the text was coming from.
 If they found a paper which had the wrong kind of thought, they could track down who created that thought.
-And we in the West couldn't understand how anybody could do this, how much this would restrict freedom of speech.
+And we in the West couldn't understand how anybody would do this, how much this would restrict freedom of speech.
 We would never do that in our own countries.

-1:03 But today in 2011, if you go and buy a color laser printer from any major laser printer manufacturer and print a page, that page will end up having slight yellow dots printed on every single page in a pattern which makes the page unique to you and to your printer.
+1:04 But today, in 2011, if you go and buy a color laser printer from any major laser printer manufacturer and print a page, that page will end up having slight yellow dots printed on every single page, in a pattern which makes the page unique to you and to your printer.
 This is happening to us today.
 And nobody seems to be making a fuss about it.
-And this is an example of the ways that our own governments are using technology against us, the citizens.
+And this is an example of the ways our own governments are using technology against us, the citizens.
 And this is one of the main three sources of online problems today.

-1:57 If we take a look at what's really happening in the online world, we can group the attacks based on the attackers.
+1:57 If we look at what's really happening in the online world, we can group the attacks based on the attackers.
 We have three main groups.
 We have online criminals.
-Like here, we have Mr. Dimitry Golubov from the city of Kiev in Ukraine.
+Like here, we have Mr. Dmitry Golubov, from the city of Kiev in Ukraine.
 And the motives of online criminals are very easy to understand.
 These guys make money.
-They use online attacks to make lots of money, and lots and lots of it.
+They use online attacks to make lots of money — and lots and lots of it.
 We actually have several cases of millionaires online, multimillionaires, who made money with their attacks.
-Here's Vladimir Tsastsin form Tartu in Estonia.
-This is Alfred Gonzalez.
+Here's Vladimir Tsastsin, from Tartu in Estonia.
+This is [Albert] Gonzalez.
 This is Stephen Watt.
 This is Bjorn Sundin.
 This is Matthew Anderson, Tariq Al-Daour and so on and so on.

-4:11 So those are the three main attackers: criminals who do it for the money, hacktivists like Anonymous doing it for the protest, but then the last group are nation states, governments doing the attacks.
+4:12 So those are the three main attackers: criminals who do it for the money, hacktivists like Anonymous doing it for the protest, but then the last group are nation states — governments doing the attacks.
 And then we look at cases like what happened in DigiNotar.
 This is a prime example of what happens when governments attack against their own citizens.
-DigiNotar is a Certificate Authority from The Netherlands -- or actually, it was.
-It was running into bankruptcy last fall because they were hacked into.
+DigiNotar is a certificate authority from the Netherlands — or actually, it was.
+It was running into bankruptcy last fall, because they were hacked into.
 Somebody broke in and they hacked it thoroughly.
-And I asked last week in a meeting with Dutch government representatives, I asked one of the leaders of the team whether he found plausible that people died because of the DigiNotar hack.
-And his answer was yes.
+And I asked last week, in a meeting with Dutch government representatives, I asked one of the leaders of the team whether he found plausible that people died because of the DigiNotar hack.
+And his answer was: yes.

 6:20 What about Arab Spring and things that have been happening, for example, in Egypt?
-Well in Egypt, the rioters looted the headquarters of the Egyptian secret police in April 2011, and when they were looting the building they found lots of papers.
-Among those papers, was this binder entitled "FINFISHER."
-And within that binder were notes from a company based in Germany which had sold the Egyptian government a set of tools for intercepting -- and in very large scale -- all the communication of the citizens of the country.
-They had sold this tool for 280,000 Euros to the Egyptian government.
+Well, in Egypt, the rioters looted the headquarters of the Egyptian secret police in April 2011, and when they were looting the building, they found lots of papers.
+Among those papers was this binder entitled, "FinFisher."
+And within that binder were notes from a company based in Germany, which had sold to the Egyptian government a set of tools for intercepting, at a very large scale, all the communication of the citizens of the country.
+They had sold this tool for 280,000 euros to the Egyptian government.
 The company headquarters are right here.

-7:57 Now when we think deeper about things like these, the obvious response from people should be that, "Okay, that sounds bad, but that doesn't really affect me because I'm a legal citizen.
+7:57 Now, when we think deeper about things like these, the obvious response from people should be, "OK, well, that sounds bad, but that doesn't really affect me, because I'm a legal citizen.
 Why should I worry?
 Because I have nothing to hide."
-And this is an argument, which doesn't make sense.
+And this is an argument which doesn't make sense.
 Privacy is implied.
 Privacy is not up for discussion.
 This is not a question between privacy against security.
 It's a question of freedom against control.
-And while we might trust our governments right now, right here in 2011, any right we give away will be given away for good.
+And while we might trust our governments right now, right here in 2011, any rights we give away will be given away for good.
 And do we trust, do we blindly trust, any future government, a government we might have 50 years from now?
 And these are the questions that we have to worry about for the next 50 years.